Loading market data...

 How can foreign investors get exposure to Samsung Electronics?

 The common and preferred shares trade on the Korea Exchange under ticker 005930.
-Samsung Electronics also has global depositary receipts listed in London and Luxembourg.
+Samsung Electronics also has global depositary receipts listed on the London Stock Exchange, its Luxembourg-listed GDRs having been delisted and consolidated in London in February 2025.
 Many investors instead use international brokers offering Korean market access or Korea-focused ETFs, where the stock is typically the largest holding.

 Answers are editorial summaries for general information, not investment advice.